 There’s a honeycomb pattern for the vents on the back, above the keyboard and on the bottom surface.
 We can only assume that Alienware aliens live in some kind of hive where they are all doing CUDA core calculations.

 And, of course, there’s lots of RGB lights to brighten the mood in outer space.
-The keyboard has four-zone RGB and there are customizable lights on the back edge and in the alien heads on the back of the lid and the power button.
+The standard keyboard has four-zone RGB and there are customizable lights on the back edge and in the alien heads on the back of the lid and the power button.
+However, an optional keyboard upgrade and the optional mechanical keyboard both provide per-key lighting.

 The chassis is made from premium materials: a magnesium alloy with matte white or black paint, covered by a clear coat for extra durability.
 The interior uses Alienware’s cryo-tech cooling technology which has 12-phase graphics voltage regulation, 6-phase CPU voltage regulation and a CPU vapor chamber.